 What is it?
 Term Life insurance pays a single tax-free lump sum benefit when the insured person passes away.
 Generally, we recommend enough Term Life insurance to pay off any debts that might be left behind, and to replace enough income so that the surviving family members can keep their home and maintain their standard of living.
 Why you should have it.
 Term life insurance is the most simple and cost-effective choice for most people.
 You simply specify how much coverage you need and how long you need it.
 When it expires, you can take out another policy if you still need the insurance.

 What is it?
 Whole life policies are “permanent,” meaning they never expire.
 They also add the possibility of building up an investment within your policy that you may be able to cash or borrow against in the future.
 What’s the catch?
-The downside is they are much more expensive and complicated than term life, and usually not something we recommend.
-One exception is wealthy individuals who can benefit from the ability to borrow against the policy to extract money from a holding company in a tax-efficient manner.
+The downside is they are much more expensive and complicated than term life.
+One exception is individuals who can benefit from the ability to borrow against the policy to extract money from a holding company in a tax-efficient manner.
 If this sounds like you, we can show you exactly how this works.

 What is it?
 Critical Illness insurance pays a single tax-free lump sum benefit when the insured person is diagnosed with a serious illness, such as cancer, heart disease or stroke.
 Most policies cover about 20 more common illnesses.
 Generally, we recommend enough Critical Illness insurance to pay both your usual expenses plus any extra medical expenses for a whole year while you recover.
 Why you should have it.
 Critical Illness insurance is sometimes called insurance for your savings account.
 Why?
 Because if you come down with something serious like cancer or heart disease, you may very well make a full recovery, but you’ll probably have dipped into your savings account to cover missed work as well as healthcare expenses.